-The team’s production staff treated the announced attendance of 18,477 fans to another adrenaline-stirring pregame package full of soundbites about how a team of outcasts in the desert could never make an impact in its inaugural season.
+The team’s production staff treated the announced attendance of 18,477 fans to another adrenaline-pumping pregame package full of soundbites about how a team of outcasts in the desert could never make an impact in its inaugural season.
 Marchessault almost certainly heard some of it — not that he needed to.

 After his assertive Game 2 performance, he noted how none of the Golden Knights were considered to be “the center of our (old) teams.”
-It’s easy to see how Marchessault has internalized and addressed perceived shortcomings in his own career.
+It’s easy to see how Marchessault has internalized perceived shortcomings in his own career.

 Reportedly not protected by the Panthers in part because of a concerning plus/minus — he was minus-21 for the season last year — Marchessault responded by ranking second in the NHL in the regular season behind Karlsson with a plus-36.
 He’s also now tied for the playoff lead with Washington’s Brooks Orpik at plus-12.